zpartakov/Concrete5ZpartakovRSS/README.md

-Chesspgn, a block for Concrete5
+Concrete5ZpartakovRSS, a block for Concrete5
 ===================================================================

 French: